Reading from resource with `.read()`

 We will take data_id (UUID) from saved object:

-Passing UUID as data_id kwarg will return object with that specific UUID:
+UUID as data_id kwarg will return object with that specific UUID:

 # reading by unique data_id of article will return one object